 - Sift together the flour, cocoa, salt, and baking soda.
-Stir and add to the wet ingredients, along with the red food colouring and chocolate.
-Mix until just combined (you can add the food colouring at the egg stage if you are worried about over-mixing.)
+Stir and add to the wet ingredients, along with the red food coloring and chocolate.
+Mix until just combined (you can add the food coloring at the egg stage if you are worried about over-mixing.)

 - Pour into cast iron skillet (mine is about a 10-inch I believe) and flatten out the best you can.
 Place into oven and bake for 40 minutes, or until toothpick comes out clean (this is all based on your oven so keep an eye on it!)

 - Remove from oven and immediately sprinkle additional chocolate on top if desired.